AvePoint/cloud-grouphub-samples/README.md

 Filtering the list of Office 365 Groups by tags, allowing multiple conditions to be defined, creates a powerful way for users to find exactly what they need.

-# Avepoint-group-hub-samples
+# Avepoint-grouphub-samples
-A sample solution shows the approach using the AvePoint Group Hub client sdk to interact with Group Hub Service.
+A sample solution shows the approach using the AvePoint GroupHub client sdk to interact with GroupHub Service.

 ## Project Details
 The sample solution shows the possible approachs to interact with [AvePoint GroupHub](https://gh.avepointonlineservices.com/).
-Basically the demo solution show three aspects of the AvePoint Cloud Governace.

 * **_sdk_** project shows the GroupHub Api demo is conformance with group hub web api,sdk is a proxy of the web api and give the client side developer a clear vision of the api interface.